priyasundaresan/keypoints_cls/README.md

 #### Dataset Generation
 * This is best done locally, instead of on a remote host since we use a OpenCV mouse GUI to annotate images and get paired (image, keypoint) datasets.
 This functionality is not tested with X11 forwarding or VirtualGL.
 * We provide a sample dataset, `condition_endpoint_cable`, which contains images of knots in single cable along with its annotations for the given endpoint keypoint (either right or left), and the associated pin and pull keypoints.
 * Use the script `python annotate_real.py` which expects a folder called `images` (move `train/images` or `test/images` to the same directory level as this script).
 It will launch an OpenCV window where you can annotate keypoints; double click to annotate/save a point, which will be visualized as a blue circle on the image.
-Note that the script is currently configured to handle 4 keypoints for the right endpoint, pin, pull, and left endpoint, and will automatically go to the next image once 4 clicks are recorded.
+Note that the script will simply save the keypoints you label into an npy file.
+The dataloader will construct the heatmaps for the conditioned keypoints to pass into the model as it is faster to do this on a GPU.
+You will have to update the code for the number of keypoints being saved and which keypoints are used as givens.
 Press `s` to skip an image and `r` to clear all annotations.
-The script saves the images/annotations to a folder called `real_data` organized as follows:
+The script saves the images/annotations to a folder organized as follows:
 ```
-real_data/
+{folder_name}/
 |-- images
 |   `-- 00000.jpg
 |   ...